Nicholas Furrow at the Clinton Middle School

-2008 : During the school-day programs happening at the Clinton School every week, Nicholas Furrow had the chance to work with the kids about four different topics.
-Starting from the theme “graffiti and break dancing from New York in the 1970s and 1980s”, the kids found the concept of public, renegade art very exciting.
+During the weekly school-day schedule at the Clinton Middle School, Nicholas Furrow had the chance to work with the kids on four different topics.
+After an introductory lesson on “graffiti and break dancing from New York in the 1970s and 1980s”, the kids found the concept of public, renegade art very exciting.

-In a second time, they were asked to think about “architecture” and they made drawings and models of skyscrapers, and interior design schematics.
+For the second session, the students were asked to think about “architecture.”
+From their visualizations, the kids made drawings and models of skyscrapers and interior design schematics.

-After that, Furrow exposed them to the topic of “engineering” and made them do some simple bridge-building exercises.
+After that, Furrow exposed them to the topic of “engineering” and had them complete simple bridge-building exercises.

-The last part of the art program was about a film making.
-The kids took a trip to Deitch Projects in Soho.
-The artist Michel Gondry had set up about 10 sets there in the gallery.
-They wrote a short film, chose costumes, and directed and acted in the movies.
+The last part of the art program was about a filmmaking.
+The kids took a trip to Deitch Projects in Soho, where the artist Michel Gondry had set up about 10 movie sets.
+They wrote a short film, chose costumes, and directed and acted in their own movies.

 “The kids were as eager to get their hands into materials and build as they were to investigate new subjects and ideas.
 Involving the many artists in the city is taking advantage of a local resource to improve education.
 It benefits the artists and students alike.”